XML RSS

 An apple-juice mead is referred to a cyser mead and so on, and so on.

-A "mead" is believed to be the oldest alcoholic beverage and is quite in a class by itself.
+A "mead" is believed to be the oldest-alcoholic-beverages and is quite in a class by itself.
 It is not a "beer" and it is not a "wine" either.

 Mead is produced by the fermentation of honey and yeast.
 The yeast in the honey naturally appears over time and the process begins.